DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2026-03-05-replacing-google-maps-api-with-ordnance-survey-api.md

 ## The policy change

-The Public Sector Geospatial Agreement (PSGA) gives public sector organisations access to Ordnance Survey location data and APIs at no additional cost.
+The PSGA gives public sector organisations access to Ordnance Survey location data and APIs at no additional cost.
 As a government service, we are eligible to use OS data under this agreement.

 ## How this affects users